World's Greatest Dad: Critical reception

-Sandra L. Frey observed the film's portrayal of teen angst, and said that the film also reminds the audience that adults can offer strong angst of their own.

-Devin Faraci called the film "brilliant" and "genius".
-Paul Fischer named it as one of the best films of the year.
+Paul Fischer of Dark Horizons named it as one of the best films of the year.

 Ben Lyons and Ben Mankiewicz both gave the film favorable reviews on At the Movies.
 Mankiewicz saluted Daryl Sabara's performance as exceptionally well done, commented on the film's "remarkably funny script", and overall considered it a "little gem".

-Roger Ebert of the Chicago Sun-Times gave World's Greatest Dad three out of four stars, but noticed that the material could have been even darker in its satire, and he questioned whether it was the director's intention.
+Roger Ebert of the Chicago Sun-Times gave World's Greatest Dad three stars out of four, but noticed that the material could have been even darker in its satire, and he questioned whether it was the director's intention.

+In later years, the film's plot has been compared to that of the 2015 stage musical Dear Evan Hansen due to its similar premise of a suicide note landing in the wrong hands and causing a chain of events that result in consequences.

 Home media

-The DVD was released on December 8, 2009, and featured an audio commentary track with the director, deleted scenes, outtakes, and a making of featurette.
+The movie was released on DVD on December 8, 2009, and features an audio commentary by the director, as well as deleted scenes, outtakes and a "making-of" featurette.